 Employers can take action by providing their people with general training on managing stress — for example, by underscoring the importance of exercise as a coping mechanism.
 Training modules can address the creation of a sound work-life balance, cognitive skills to help employees change negative thinking patterns, and emotional intelligence skills.
 Employers should provide managers and supervisors with further training to help them develop empathy skills, identify early signs of mental health problems, and learn to listen to employees who need to talk.
 Managers and supervisors should also be trained on how to refer employees for further help if warranted.

 Standalone programs are critical to address problems in the near term.
-In the long term, however, construction companies need to embark on culture change that helps remove the stigma still surrounding mental health challenges.
+In the long term, however, construction companies need to embark on culture change that does away with incidents of bullying and harassment at building sites and helps remove the stigma still surrounding mental health challenges.